Bill Johnson (blues musician): Style, equipment

 Primarily a blues musician, Johnson fuses many eras of the genre with rock, country, and jazz.
 He regularly performs either as a solo act with an acoustic guitar or with a backing band.
 Beyond guitar and vocals he also plays harmonica.
-He draws on influences as diverse as Robert Johnson, Mississippi John Hurt, Lonnie Johnson, Chuck Berry, Muddy Waters, T-Bone Walker, Eric Clapton, BB King, and slide guitarists David Lindley and Sonny Landreth.
+He draws on influences as diverse as Robert Johnson, Mississippi John Hurt, Lonnie Johnson, Chuck Berry, Muddy Waters, T-Bone Walker, Eric Clapton, B. B. King, and slide guitarists David Lindley and Sonny Landreth.
 According to the Musicians Association of Victoria and the Islands, "for years he has honed his craft in bars, clubs, festivals and concerts and has achieved a worldly perspective that gives his blues the kind of soul that speaks with authenticity."

 In terms of instruments, Johnson is known to regularly use a blonde Gibson ES-335, a Fender Telecaster, and an unusually modified Mexican Stratocaster used for slide only.
 He is regularly seen playing a Martin D-28 acoustic guitar and a National Tricone resonator guitar.
 He is known to use Hohner Harmonicas, High Spirit Native Flutes, and has espoused amplifiers and effects made by designer Mark Stephenson, though he often uses vintage Fender amplifiers as well.
 In 2016 Bill Johnson received an artist endorsement with K&K Sound, a manufacturer of pickups, microphones, and preamps for acoustic instruments.